haccer/twitter-automation-ai/docs/CONFIG_REFERENCE.md

   - media_directory: Folder for downloaded media.
   - processed_tweets_file: CSV for processed action keys.
   - community_replies_file: Path to a txt file with one reply per line.
 When `post_to_community` is true for an account, new community posts and replies pull text from this list (random line) instead of generating with LLM.
+  - community_replies_state_file: JSON file tracking which lines have already been used across all accounts, preventing duplicates.
+When the list is exhausted, it resets and reuses.

 Community Engagement (in `twitter_automation.action_config` or per-account override)
 - enable_community_engagement: Enable engaging with posts from the configured `community_id` timeline.